ibm-cloud-docs/blockchain-sw-213/howto/ibp-v2-troubleshooting.md

 To resolve this problem, you need to restart the Operator pod in your cluster.
 {: tsResolve}
-  - Run the following command to get the name of the pod that corresponds to the console:
+  - Run the following command to get the name of the pod that corresponds to the operator:

     ```
     kubectl get po | grep ibp-operator